ReScience/ReScience-submission/article/Larisch-2018.md

-Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergence connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like those in the primary visual cortex.
+Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergence connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like those in the primary visual cortex (V1).
 In comparison to the graphs in the original publication, the here presented reimplementation shows little differences in the curve shapes in the
 STDP window (\textbf{Fig. \ref{Fig_exp}, middle}), the weight change as a function of the pair-repetition frequency (\textbf{Fig. \ref{Fig_exp}, left}) and for the weight change as a function of the burst frequency of the postsynaptic neuron (\textbf{Fig. \ref{Fig_burst}, upper right}).